Articles accepted for publication will appear on IndustryWeek.com and may also appear in various IndustryWeek.com newsletters.

 You are not required to be a professional writer.
 The editorial staff is happy to work with anyone who would like to contribute their expertise.

 We leave the reporting to our staff reporters.
 Q&A's, interviews and pieces that "quote" interviewed sources are generally not accepted as contributed pieces.

 Deadlines: Don’t worry about this.
 We are constantly looking for good material.
 However, if you’d like a deadline, we are happy to provide one.

-Contributed copy is subject to editing by the senior editor, who has the final say.
-That said, she will work with the author to reach a mutually agreeable final version.
+Contributed copy is subject to editing by our contributors editor, who has the final say.
+That said, the editor will work with the author to reach a mutually agreeable final version.

 Bio and Headshot: If the author is new to IndustryWeek, please include a headshot (dimensions at least 300x300 pixels and 72 dpi) and an author bio.
 We encourage 1-2 authors for a piece.
 If the byline is shared, send photos and bios for both authors.

 Art or Graphics: You are not required to submit art with the story; however, if you have good photos, charts or graphics that help tell a story, we will consider using them.
 Photos should be at least 800 x 400 pixels (the larger the better) and 72 dpi.
 You must have the creator's permission to use the artwork.